TnakaTnakaTnaka/PHNEGF/README.md

 * NEGF(-mulp).py is a script to calculate q-resolved phonon transmission function by using NEGF method.
 This script needs to be combined with mod_dymat.py.

-* tran.py is a script to calculate transmission function averaged in 1st Brillouin zone from the data obtained by NEGF.py.
+* tran.py is a script to calculate transmittance averaged in 1st Brillouin zone from the data obtained by NEGF.py.

 * kappa.py is a script to calculate phonon thermal ocnductance from transmission function data.